 This AIF uses the terms "Mineral", "Measured", "Indicated" and "Inferred" in connection with its mineral resource presentations, as defined in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") under guidelines set out in the Canadian Institute of Mining, Metallurgy and Petroleum (the "CIM") Standards on Mineral Resources and Mineral Reserves adopted by the CIM Council.
 While the terms "Mineral", "Measured", "Indicated" and "Inferred" are recognized and required by Canadian regulations, they are not defined terms under standards of the U.S. Securities and Exchange Commission ("SEC").
 As such, certain information contained in this AIF concerning descriptions of mineralization and mineral resources under Canadian standards is not comparable to similar information made public by U.S. companies subject to the reporting requirements of the SEC.
 "Inferred" mineral resources have a great amount of uncertainty as to their existence and as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an "Inferred" mineral resource will ever be upgraded to a higher category.
-Under Canadian rules, estimates of "Inferred" mineral resources may not form the basis of feasibility or other economic studies (except in limited circumstances - see 2.3(3) of NI 43-101).
-Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+It cannot be assumed that all or any part of an "Inferred" mineral Reserves do not have demonstrated to a higher category.
+Under Canadian rules, estimates of "Inferred" mineral resources that are not Mineral Reserves do not have demonstrated economic viability.
 United States shareholders are cautioned not to assume that all or any part of "Measured" or "Indicated" mineral resources will ever be converted into "Mineral Reserves".
-United States shareholders are also cautioned not to assume that all or part of an "Inferred" resource exists, or is economically or legally mineable.
-In addition, the definitions of "Proven" and "Probable" reserves under CIM standards differ in certain respects from the SEC standards.
+United States shareholders are also cautioned not to assume that all or part of an "Inferred" mineral resources will ever be converted into "Mineral Reserves".
+United States shareholders are also cautioned not to assume that all or part of an "Inferred" mineral resources will ever be converted into "Mineral Reserves".
+United States shareholders are also cautioned not to assume that all or part of an "Inferred" resources will ever be converted into "Mineral Reserves".
+United States shareholders are also cautioned not to assume that all or part of an "Inferred" resour